The 17-year conflict between Boeing and Airbus is over—as the West unites against China

 While many European countries have been reluctant to counter China due to its growing economic influence and the fact that significant trade flows between the two regions, concerns relating to human rights and industrial espionage seem to be gradually forcing their hands.
 In recent talks, some seemed to heed President Biden’s call for allies to take a tougher stance on China, agreeing to form a joint Trade and Technology Council that would also discuss how to limit Chinese ambitions in such fields as artificial intelligence and cybersecurity.
 A senior administration official told CNN that the task force will “work together to write the rules of the road for the next generation, particularly in the areas of economics and emerging technologies.…We also have to take account of the fact that China poses a significant challenge in both of these areas.”

-However, not all ice in the U.S.-Europe trade waters has thawed: Contentious taxes enacted by President Trump in 2018 on steel and aluminum will stay in place.
+However, not all ice in the U.S.-Europe trade waters has thawed: Contentious taxes enacted by President Trump in 2018 on steel and aluminum imports will stay in place.